 Does a cosigner have to be present?

 Federal student loans don’t really require a cosigner to be present except in rare cases.
 Most private student loans do require a cosigner to get your loans approved but that again depends on the lender.

 Can you be too old to cosign a loan?

-How old can one be to co-sign on a loan although a valid question is actually very simply put?
-Anyone legally old enough to have authority.
-So basically anybody over the age of 18 can cosign for a loan and on the other end there is no mention of a limit for the age but there is a mention that in the event of the cosigner's death the loan must be repaid in full.
+Anyone legally old enough to have authority can become a cosigner.
+So basically anybody over the age of 18 can cosign for a loan.
+There is no mention of a limit for the age but there is a mention that in the event of the cosigner's death the loan must be repaid in full.
 So make sure to get a cosigner under the age of 65 with preferably good health.